 The Louis Armstrong House Museum is in the midst of executing an exciting physical and programmatic expansion that will dramatically increase its capacity to fulfill the mission of sustaining and promoting the cultural, historical, and humanitarian legacy of Louis Armstrong.

-The new Louis Armstrong Center, across from the Historic House in Corona, Queens, will be completed late Spring 2022.
+The new Louis Armstrong Center, across from the Historic House in Corona, Queens, will be completed in Fall of 2022.
 The Center will:

 - Be the new location of the Louis Armstrong Archives